KrisChan33/K-Employee-Management-System/README.md

 # Application Overview
-This document provides an overview of the application's features, including user roles, project management, and navigation options.
+This document provides an overview of the application overview.
+For detailed information, visit the [Wiki](https://github.com/KrisChan33/K-Employee-Management-Web-App/wiki).
 ---
 ## Home Page
 ![alt text](ReadmeImages/Homepage.png)